TheWizardsCode/Character-Unity-Package/README.md

 ## Installation Of Development Code

 We are a big fan of enabling our users to improve our code, so we would encourage you to use the source code.
-You can do this using out own [Character-Dev](https://github.com/TheWizardsCode/Character-Dev) project or you can do it within your own development project.
+We provide a companion project that can be used as a development project, see [Character-Dev](https://github.com/TheWizardsCode/Character-Dev).
+Alternatively you can checkout this repo into your own development project, we recommend doing this as a Git submodule.

   1. Fork and clone the repo into your preferred location with `git clone [YOUR_FORK_URL]`
   2. Create a Unity project (or checkout [Character-Dev](https://github.com/TheWizardsCode/Character-Dev))